 \section{Conclusion and Future work}

-We propose a general and self-improvable pipeline for vision-based voice-controlled robots.
-In our pipeline, we first learn a VAR, which associates images and sounds of the same concept.
-Then, we use the representation to generate an intrinsic reward function and embeddings for the downstream control tasks.
-Our method requires fewer labels yet outperforms baselines that has access to extrinsic reward functions across various types of sounds and robotic tasks in simulation.
-We also successfully transfer the policy to a real robot and improve the policy with small amounts of data in the real world.
-Possible directions for the future work include: (1) generalizing the same VAR to different downstream tasks, and (2) learning the representation in a self-supervised way without labeled triplets.
+We propose a general and self-improving pipeline for vision-based voice-controlled robots.
+Our pipeline learns a VAR which generates an intrinsic reward function and embeddings for the downstream control tasks.
+Our method requires fewer labels yet outperforms baselines that have access to extrinsic reward functions.
+This gain extends across diverse robotic tasks in simulation.
+We also successfully transfer the policy to a real robot and improve the policy data-efficiently in the real world.
+Possible directions for the future work include: (1) generalizing the same VAR to different downstream tasks, and (2) learning the representation without requiring negative pairs.